kevL/TccScripts/Readme.txt

 - Fixed Divine Level 4 Spells on Armor to use the right ingredients
 - Fixed Cleric Bonus Spell enhancements for Levels 3,4,5
 - Fixed Appraise +4 enhancement recipe
+- Fixed Hypothermia Bolt recipe to make Bolts of Frostbite not Bolts of Lightning
 - improvements to the tcc_scanner
 - Miscellaneous bugfixes